Nasser Bourita: Career

 On 11 October 2023, Arab foreign ministers held an emergency meeting in Cairo, headed by Morocco, to discuss ways to stop the escalation in the Palestinian territories, and the targeting of civilians during the Gaza war.
 This meeting was chaired by Nasser Bourita, by the request of Morocco and Palestine.
 Bourita spoke with U.S. Secretary of State Antony J. Blinken, both discussed efforts to prevent a regional escalation and secure the release of hostages.
 On 21 October, Bourita and other world leaders along with the United Nations took part in the Cairo peace summit to de-escalate the war.

 On 4 June 2024, Bourita delivered a speech at the Marrakech Platform, highlighting the cooperation between African countries to fight terrorism.
 This mirrored his contribution to the Platform in 2023.
 He praised the strategic partnership between Morocco and the United Nations Office of Counter-Terrorism.

 Personal life

 Bourita is married and has two children.
+He speaks Arabic, French, English and Spanish.